-In connection with the Original Filing, under the direction of our Chief Executive Officer and our Chief Financial Officer, our management evaluated our disclosure controls and procedures, as defined in Rules 13a-15(e) and 15d-15(e) of the Exchange Act, and concluded that our disclosure controls and procedures were ineffective as of September 30, 2015.
-Subsequently, the Company's management has determined that the improper design of controls with respect to the calculation of the fair value of the Company's share based compensation was a deficiency in its internal control over financial reporting resulting from the material weakness identified at September 30, 2015.
-As a result, we did not maintain effective controls over the accounting with respect to remeasurement of the fair value of the Company's stock options awarded to non-employees that had not yet vested, which led us to restate our interim condensed consolidated financial statements.
+In connection with the Original Filing and First Amended Filing, under the direction of our Chief Executive Officer and our Chief Financial Officer, our management evaluated our disclosure controls and procedures, as defined in Rules 13a-15(e) and 15d-15(e) of the Exchange Act, and concluded that our disclosure controls and procedures were ineffective as of September 30, 2015.
+Subsequently to the Original Filing, the Company's management determined that the improper design of controls with respect to the calculation of the fair value of the Company's share based compensation was a deficiency in its internal control over financial reporting resulting from the material weakness identified at September 30, 2015.
+Subsequently to the First Amended Filing, the Company's management determined that the improper design of controls with respect to the classification of the Company's warrants was a deficiency in its internal controls over financial reporting resulting from the material weakness identified at September 30, 2015.
+As a result, we did not maintain effective controls over the accounting with respect to re-measurement of the fair value of the Company's stock options awarded to non-employees that had not yet vested and the classification of the Company's warrants issued in various private placements, which led us to restate our interim condensed consolidated financial statements in First Amended Filing on January 11, 2016 and subsequently in this Second Amendment.
 As of the date of this filing, we are still in the process of remediating the material weaknesses that caused our disclosure controls and procedures to not be effective.